"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Results

 \subsection{How has the ability for teams to meet milestones changed during WFH?~(RQ1)}

 We discuss the responses to the question \inlinequestion{Compared to working in office, do you think the ability of the team to reach milestones has changed?}{\Qmilestones}.
 30\% of respondents said ``Yes'' the ability to reach milestones is affected.
-When people responded that the ability was affected, they were asked to elaborate.
-Beyond explanations relating to general reduced productivity and current events, participants commonly cited collaboration challenges, and challenges surrounding effective communication.
-These communication-related factors were often brought up.
+When people responded that their ability was affected, they were asked to elaborate.
+Although this question was phrased neutrally, the vast majority of respondents who elaborated cited challenges that \textit{hindered} their ability to reach milestones.
+Beyond general reduced productivity and current events, participants commonly cited collaboration challenges, and challenges surrounding effective communication.
+These communication-related factors were frequently raised.

 [2]{ \textbf{#1.}~($#2\times$)\xspace}